chargebyte/ra-utils/README.md

 To parse YAML files, the library [libyaml](https://pyyaml.org/wiki/LibYAML) is used, at time of writing v0.2.5.

+## Compatibility

+Unless stated otherwise, please use the tagged ra-utils version only with the safety firmware version included in the actual tag.

 ## Building and Installation on the Target

 Since this project is quite small and only has few dependencies, it is possible